varun04reddy/varun04reddy.github.io/_pages/about.md

 Hi, I'm Varun, an undergraduate Computer Science major at the University of Virginia.
 I am a researcher in the <a href='https://engineering.virginia.edu/labs-groups/link-lab'>Link Lab</a>, advised by <a href='https://engineering.virginia.edu/faculty/laura-barnes'>Laura Barnes</a>.

-I am broadly interested in natural language processing, machine learning, and generative modeling.
-Recently, I have been exploring research questions such as:

-- Can we apply our understanding of the human brain to create models that understand and emulate skills innate to humans, such as creativity and intuition?
-- How can we leverage ML methods to address real-world problems with broad social impacts, focusing on creating robust and fair solutions?
-- Can we create adaptive learning systems that can operate in dynamic and uncertain environments?
+I am interested in the intersection of human cognition and machine learning, aiming to develop AI systems that emulate the efficiency and adaptability of human learning.
+I am particularly interested in studying domains such as machine perception, reinforcement learning, and neurosymbolic AI.
+By deepening our understanding of human intelligence on a computational level, we can concurrently develop methods to address and solve the world’s most pressing issues.

-In my free time, I enjoy playing football (soccer), basketball, tennis and chess.
+In my free time, I enjoy playing/watching football (soccer), tennis, and chess.
 I also like to think/read about philisophy, specifically futurology.

 I love gaining new perspectives through conversations.
 If any of this piques your interest, feel free to reach out!